Your location: Rideau Canal > Save Our Rideau Home Page|

 The Rideau Canal, the oldest continuously operated canal in North America, a National Historic Site of Canada and a UNESCO World Heritage Site, is under threat from both the Government of Canada and Parks Canada, the agency charged with the care and control of this significant part of our Canadian heritage.

 Over the past 10 years Parks Canada has been cutting its heritage support for the Rideau Canal (which also includes the Tay Canal).
 Ironically this was occurring at the same time as they worked to achieve UNESCO World Heritage status for the Rideau Canal.
 Although World Heritage status was achieved in 2007, there is no one in the direct management of the Rideau Canal in charge of heritage.
 In 2012 another major blow was delivered by the Government of Canada in the form of major funding cuts to Parks Canada.
 Parks Canada, which administers both heritage sites (National Historic Sites such as the Rideau Canal) and enviromental sites (National Parks), chose to make those cuts deeper for its heritage sites than its parks sites - the cut to Parks Canada's operating budget is about 5%* while the cut being made to the Rideau Canal's operating budget is over 20%.
-This has made a bad situation (the Rideau Canal was already underfunded) much worse.
+This made a bad situation (the Rideau Canal was already underfunded) much worse.
 And to top it all, there has been minimal public consultation for any of these changes even though it has impacts on the thousands of residents along the Rideau Canal and impacts the heritage of all Canadians.

 What You Can Do